To the Roof of Moffat

 Transport is included to take us back to town.

-Top tip This is an all-day walk so you may want to bring a packed lunch
+Top tip This is an all-day walk so please bring a packed lunch

 This is Andy